Link’s Awakening is a perfect example of how to do a remake.

 When Link’s Awakening begins, Link has washed up on Koholint Island after his boat was struck down by lightning.
 The lovely orange haired Marin & the spitting image of Mario; Tarin, have taken him in and right after you gain consciousness, you’re given your shield and you head out into the world.
 You’ll need to acquire the eight musical instruments to awaken the Wind Fish from its giant egg that sits atop Mt.
 Tamaranch in order to be able to leave the island and set things right.
 It’s a simple set-up, but the game is anything but that.

-The island is full of secrets for you to uncover and side-quests involving trading items to various characters in order to gain a special item.
+The island is full of secrets for you to uncover and side-quests involving trading items to various characters.
 While it might seem complicated, the remake is very good at pointing you in the right direction.
 New to the remake is the ability to mark points of interest on your map, much like Breath of the Wild.
 Being able to mark heart locations so you can go back later once you have the proper gear to grab them is great and I wish it was always a feature in the Zelda series from the start.

-The various dungeons are designed extremely well done, always incorporating various elements from previous dungeons while implementing new mechanics.
+The various dungeons are designed extremely well, always incorporating various elements from previous dungeons while implementing new mechanics.
 It’s nothing new and we’ve seen this type of thing in other Zelda games, but it’s just so well done here.
 For a game that came out in 1993, I actually prefer it to some of the 3D games that seem to tack on too many mechanics.
 Link’s Awakening dungeons are never overly complicated and provide just the right amount of challenge.
-There are even certain parts of the dungeons you can’t access until you have certain items, so you’re never usually done with a dungeon even after you’ve acquired the instrument from it.
+There are even certain parts of the dungeons you can’t access until you have certain items that you can only gain later on, so you’re never usually done with a dungeon even after you’ve acquired the instrument from it.

 Legend of Zelda: Link’s Awakening is now available on Nintendo Switch